gnugomez/voyage/README.md

 As an alternative to providing all arguments on the command line, you can use a JSON configuration file by specifying the `-config` flag.

 > [!NOTE]
-> When the `-config` flag is used, all other command-line arguments for the deploy command are ignored.
+> When the `-config` flag is used, values from the configuration file will be overridden by any command-line arguments that are provided.

 **Example `config.json`:**